 Have you got a free Microsoft account?
 Then you can use Word Online.
 The app interface is very similar to the desktop version of Word, making it easy to switch from one to the other.
 Sharing and working on the go is easier, and the online app also supports real-time collaboration among other features.

-Because Word Online is a lighter version of the desktop client, you won’t have every feature you might be accustomed to, such as split views and style creation.
+Because Microsoft Word Online is a lighter version of the desktop client, you won’t have every feature you might be accustomed to, such as split views and style creation.
 And while you can view and edit documents in all Office file formats, you can save files only to the default MS Office file format, DOCX.

 As you’ve likely experienced for yourself, Google Docs works anywhere and for everyone.
 You get the expected basic tools you need for creating and editing stylish documents, plus templates that make beautiful documents.